On this page is a list of your options for getting to and around campus, as well as information about student discounts for public transport.

 Free parking: There are a number of free parking spots on campus.
 View the campus maps to find out where.
 Free parking often fills up quickly, so you may want to get a parking permit.

 Permit parking: There are more permit parking spots available than free parking.
 Permit costs are available from the Estate Office.
-Complete a Parking Permit Application and take it to the Co-op Bookshop in Cairns or Townsville.
+Complete a Parking Permit Application and take it to the Co-op Bookshop in Townsville.
 Once you have paid, you will be issued with a sticker to display on your windscreen.

 You can also purchase a single day parking permit from the Co-op Bookshop for $2.00 per day.